Associate Professor in Experimental Music & Digital Media, Louisiana State University

 The second collaborative interactive web poetry app, developed for TEDxLSU and titled Diamonds in Dystopia, applied advanced coding techniques to aggregate 2,200+ TED transcripts, which acted as the found text that generated new stanzas using a Markov chains process.
 The RiTa “toolkit for computational literature” by Daniel Howe was an inspirational launching point for ideating text-mining operations and the Markov-based generations.
 The expanded level of interactivity featured a text database to generate language sent to a performer, and it is this process we mean when we refer to “creative data mining.”
 Our process was similar to other artists working with an abundance of freely available data.
 Here we followed Lev Manovich’s directive: “While the availability of large digitized collections of humanities data certainly creates the case for humanists to use computational tools, the rise of social media and globalization of professional culture leave us no other choice.”
-We augmented our software to enable a succinct recombination of massive amounts of language as source material, and in doing so we pushed the boundaries of the traditional TED Talk by adding another exciting and popular form of interactivity to the mixture of media currently found online.
+We augmented our software to enable a succinct recombination of massive amounts of language as source material, pushing the boundaries of the traditional TED Talk by adding another exciting and popular form of new media, interactivity, to the mixture of mediums currently found online.

 Performance-scaled interactivity (or enhancement), specifically using mobile devices in an audience comprised of hundreds of users, replaces the individualized information dissemination system (solely output) and turns it into one capable of creative input or collaboration.
 Because the user interaction enables a parallel creative bond to form between the audience experience and the performing poet, in terms of the found text methodology (a common practice among contemporary poets which integrates various language sources from a separate context into a poem for language generation), Diamonds further engaged information dissemination.
 Cellucci crafted this poem predominantly using TED Talk transcripts as found texts undergoing the same Markov chain creative process.
 By picking or clicking on the individual word selections of the poet’s original text, or the seed poem, that resonate with them, audience members collectively pull transcripts in the database that are associated with their word choice.
 This text fodder is recombined and sent as a flurry of generated stanzas to the poet, which they then improvise into the poem on stage, creating and archiving an event-specific version of the poem and performance.
 The collaborative text contributed by the audience becomes incorporated into the poet’s reading and the theater projection.
 The final poem, crowd-sourced, remixed from transcripts, and improvised by the poet leads the participants to at times “read the machine rather than the text.”